 EC 620.
 ECONOMIC DEVELOPMENT.
 (3) A basic study of the general nature of the economic development problem, some simple theories of economic growth and underdevelopment, as well as development policies.
 Prerequisite: EC 212 or 500.
-EC 630.
-SEMINAR IN LABOR ECONOMICS.
-(3) Examination of wage theories and policies, consideration of problems created by the presence of an organized labor movement in the American economy, and the efficacy of labor legislation.
-Prerequisite: EC 212 or 600.

 EC 640.
 INTERNATIONAL ECONOMICS.
 (3) A basic study of international economics with special reference to the foreign exchange and market methods for minimizing foreign exchange risks to business.
 Prerequisite: EC 212 or 500.